jaeg/hatbox/README.md

-# treasure-chest
+# hatbox

 ## Description
-Treasure Chest is a scalable and self syncing CDN.
-All files in the `contents` folder will be kept synchronized with other chests in the namespace.
-When a new chest is introduced with no files it'll be automatically populated by the rest of the cluster.
+Hatbox is a scalable and self syncing CDN.
+All files in the `contents` folder will be kept synchronized with other hatboxs in the namespace.
+When a new hatbox is introduced with no files it'll be automatically populated by the rest of the cluster.

 ## Runtime params
 - cluster-name - name of cluster
-- chest-name - name of the chest
+- hatbox-name - name of the hatbox
 - redis-address - address to redis server
 - redis-password - password for redis server
 - run-now - run registered scripts on this wart immediately